dcbaker/cython/docs/src/tutorial/profiling_tutorial.rst

            1    0.000    0.000    0.000    0.000 {method 'disable' of '_lsprof.Profiler' objects}

-First note the tremendous speed gain: this version only takes 1/50 of the time of our first Cython version.
+First note the tremendous speed gain: this version only takes 1/50 of the time of our first Cython0 version.
 Also note that recip_square has vanished from the table like we wanted.
 But the most peculiar and import change is that approx_pi also got much faster.
 This is a problem with all profiling: calling a function in a profile run adds a certain overhead to the function call.
 This